Sigur Rós: 2013–2019: Kveikur and departures of Kjartan and Orri

 A reissue of the band's second album, Ágætis byrjun, was announced in early 2015.
 It was announced to feature previously unheard studio and live recordings as well as photographic and documentary material from their personal archives.

 On 31 January 2017 it was announced that the band would be touring later in 2017, playing concerts in the United States, Canada, New Zealand, Australia, Japan, the United Kingdom, France, Belgium, the Netherlands, Sweden, Norway, Denmark, Germany, Austria, Italy, Switzerland, Croatia, Chile, Argentina and Brazil.

 The band, in collaboration with Alex Somers, produced two instrumental pieces, "End" and "Match", for the Black Mirror season four episode "Hang the DJ", aired on 29 December 2017.

 On 8 May 2018, the band released a new multimedia project called Liminal, which they described as an "endless mixtape" of ambient music which will be continuously added to over time.
 In addition, Jónsi, Somers, and frequent collaborator Paul Corley announced a series of "live soundbaths," where the music would be played in front of an audience.

 In September 2018, Orri was accused of sexual assault by artist Meagan Boyd.
 On 1 October 2018, he announced that he had decided to leave the band "in light of the scale of this matter".
 In March 2019, Sigur Rós were charged with tax evasion, accused of having submitted incorrect tax returns from 2011 to 2014, evading 151 million Icelandic krona.
 The band members blamed their former accountant and said they were co-operating with the authorities.
 The case was dismissed in October 2019 but this decision was later overruled by an appellate court.
 Three members were cleared, but the charges against Jónsi and his company Frakkur proceeded.
 On March 24, 2023, all charges were dismissed.

 2020–present: Kjartan rejoins and Átta

 In October 2020, the band announced that a new album, Odin's Raven Magic, an orchestral work that was debuted live in 2002, would be released on 4 December 2020.
 This album is a live recording of the orchestral piece being performed in Paris in 2004.

 On 14 February 2022, Sigur Rós announced that Kjartan had rejoined them.
 The following week, they announced their first world tour in nearly five years.
 In addition to the tour, it was announced that the band are in the process of writing and recording a new album.

 On 16 June 2023, Sigur Rós released "Blóðberg", the first single from their eighth studio album, Átta (eight in Icelandic).
 The self-produced album was recorded at Sundlaugin Studio, on the rural outskirts of Reykjavík.

+On the 8th of May, 2026, members of the band performed "Hoppípolla" at the 100th birthday of David Attenborough, due to its association with Planet Earth.